-Aaron Baer, president of the Center for Christian Virtue, talks about a “backpack” bill to change a private school voucher program in Ohio.
+Aaron Baer, president of the Center for Christian Virtue, talks in an October press conference about a “backpack” bill to change a private school voucher program in Ohio.
 Behind Baer are state Rep. Marilyn John, left, and state Rep. Riordan McClain, center, who are co-sponsoring the bill.
-Photo by Susan Tebben
+(Photo by Susan Tebben, OCJ)

 The sponsors of a bill that would promote the use of private school vouchers and “school choice” came together on Wednesday with a religious lobby group to bring the bill back up.

 House Bill 290 was originally introduced in May as a “legislative intent” bill aiming to allow students to have the funding they need “follow them” to private schools of their choice, should parents decide the public school system is not working for them.

 “We want to fund students, not systems, and empower parents to make the best decision for their children,” said bill cosponsor state Rep. Riordan McClain, R-Upper Sandusky.